top of page

 • Provide investigative leads to solve crimes

-“Additional officers are the key to the crime rate going down,” said Charles Terrell, head of Safer Dallas Better Dallas and former head of the mayoral task force that set the goal for three officers per thousand in the late 1980s.
+“Additional officers are the key to the crime rate going down,” said Charles Terrell, Board of Trustee of Safer Dallas Better Dallas and former head of the mayoral task force that set the goal for three officers per thousand in the late 1980s.
 “We’ll be a much safer city and the citizens will be much safer” if the city can stay within throwing distance of the three-officers-per-thousand goal", he said.
 Safer Dallas Better Dallas has worked with the Dallas City Council to assure the budget for public safety provides adequate funding to meet the three-officers-per-thousand goal.

 Over a Decade of Results